Rishi-YT/Addiction-Blocker/README.md

 Block youtube and maybe edit the file to include your browser of choice as well.
 Enjoy!

-This is version 0.1 so please don't email me about how bad it is.
+This is this is still VERY early into devolopment, so please don't email me about how bad it is.
 Anyways, enjoy!
 Maybe?